SeineParyžius , Prancūzija

-This webcam shows the Seine River flowing slowly past the streets of Paris.
+This Paris webcam shows the Seine River flowing slowly past the streets of Paris.
 Tree-lined sidewalks can be seen on both banks of the river on cam online.
-The Seine River separates Paris into two sections – the Left Bank and the Right Bank – each of which has its own culture.
+You can see on Paris live cam how the Seine River separates Paris into two sections – the Left Bank and the Right Bank – each of which has its own culture.

 <iframe width="720" height="410" style="border:0" webkitallowfullscreen="true" scrolling="no" mozallowfullscreen="true" allowfullscreen="true" src="https://balticlivecam.com/lt/cameras/france/paris/seine/?embed"></iframe><div>Broadcast is powered by <a href="https://balticlivecam.com/lt/cameras/france/paris/seine/">Baltic Live Cam</a></div>

 The Left Bank is much smaller than the Right Bank.
 The Left Bank is known for the neighborhoods or arrondissements preferred by artists.
 In the 1920’s many famous writers and artists such as Ernest Hemmingway and Pablo Picasso made the Left Bank their home.
 Initially, the Left Bank was more affordable, which is why many artists chose this side of the Seine River, which can be seen on live camera here.
 It is now still known for being a haven for artists.
 It is also home to the Latin Quarter and the Sorbonne University.
 Thus, the Left Bank is a place of artistic and intellectual pursuits.